usnistgov/zero-trust-architecture/_sources/VolumeD/FunctionalDemonstrationResultSummaries.rst

 -  Compliant devices maintain or regain access to resources.
 Noncompliant devices or users with noncompliant devices lose access to resources.

-   -  VMware Workspace One UEM determines the compliance state of devices that it manages.
+   -  VMware Workspace ONE UEM determines the compliance state of devices that it manages.

    -  Devices lose access to resources via VMware Tunnel when they are noncompliant per Workspace ONE UEM.